BananaAcid/imapbox/README.md

 > - icloud emails support
 > - Folder name IMAP-UTF-7 decoding (umlauts and more work)
 > - PDFs includes images and PDFs for text only emails
+> - Interpolation in the config file (refernecing other sections or environment variables)
 > - Tested on 200+ GB and 10+ years of real emails to fix crashes

 ## Quick use, using the released binary